"Scheme-theoretic images" of morphisms of stacks: Scheme-theoretic images

 The proof of Lemma~\ref{lem:image conditions} will make use of the theorem on formal functions for algebraic stacks in the form of the following theorem of Olsson.
 As in~\cite{MR2312554}, we work with sheaves on the lisse-\'etale site.

 \begin{thm} Let $A$ be a Noetherian adic ring, and let $I$ be an ideal of definition of $A$.
 Let $\cX$ be a proper algebraic stack over $\Spec A$.
-Then the functor sending a sheaf to its reductions is an equivalence of categories between the category of coherent sheaves $\cF$ on $\cX$ and the category of compatible systems of coherent sheaves $\cF_n$ on the reductions $\cX_n:=\cX\times_{\Spec A}\Spec(A/I^{n+1})$.
+Then the functor sending a sheaf to its reductions is an equivalence of categories between the category of coherent sheaves $\cG$ on $\cX$ and the category of compatible systems of coherent sheaves $\cG_n$ on the reductions $\cX_n:=\cX\times_{\Spec A}\Spec(A/I^{n+1})$.

-Furthermore, if $\cF$ is a coherent sheaf on $\cX$ with reductions $\cF_n$, then the natural map is an isomorphism of topological $A$-modules, where the left hand side has the $I$-adic topology, and the right hand side has the inverse limit topology. \end{thm} \begin{proof}A proper morphism of stacks is separated, so has quasi-compact and quasi-separated diagonal, so that the more restrictive definition of an algebraic stack in~\cite{MR2312554} is automatically satisfied.
+Furthermore, if $\cG$ is a coherent sheaf on $\cX$ with reductions $\cG_n$, then the natural map is an isomorphism of topological $A$-modules, where the left hand side has the $I$-adic topology, and the right hand side has the inverse limit topology. \end{thm}\begin{proof}A proper morphism of stacks is separated, so has quasi-compact and quasi-separated diagonal, so that the more restrictive definition of an algebraic stack in~\cite{MR2312554} is automatically satisfied.
 The claimed result is then a special case of~\cite[Thm.\ 11.1]{MR2312554}. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lem:image conditions}] Evidently~(2) implies~(1).
 Conversely, suppose~(1) holds.
-Lemma~\ref{lem: Cohen rings lemma} shows that we may factor the morphism $\Spec A \to \Spec B$ as $\Spec A \to \Spec B' \to \Spec B$, where $B'$ is again a complete Noetherian local ring, such that the first morphism is a closed immersion, and such that the second morphism is faithfully flat.
+Bearing in mind Remark~\ref{rem:in Artinian case B is finite type}, we see that the residue field of~$A$ is finite over that of~$B$, so Lemma~\ref{lem: Cohen rings lemma} shows that we may factor the morphism $\Spec A \to \Spec B$ as $\Spec A \to \Spec B' \to \Spec B$, where $B'$ is again a complete Noetherian local ring, such that the first morphism is a closed immersion, and such that the second morphism is faithfully flat.
 Since scheme-theoretic dominance is preserved under flat base-change, we see that $\cX_{B'} \to \Spec B'$ is scheme-theoretically dominant, and so replacing $B$ by $B'$, we find that~(2) is satisfied.